DataDog/chaos-controller/CONTRIBUTING.md

 The [samples](config/samples) contains sample data which can be used to test your changes.

 * [deployment.yaml](config/samples/deployment.yaml) contains a simple container which can be used for testing
-* [chaos_v1beta1_disruption.yaml](config/samples/chaos_v1beta1_disruption.yaml) contains a Disrption resource.
+* [chaos_v1beta1_disruption.yaml](config/samples/chaos_v1beta1_disruption.yaml) contains a Disruption resource.
 Feel free to comment out want you don't need.

 Both samples can be applied using kubectl: `kubectl apply -f deployment.yaml`.